tymyrddin/purple/source/docs/lantern/dilemma/metrics/dependencies.md

 Small Gods district trust declines
 ```

-Special case - Biers: Biers has unusual dependencies.
+Special case: Biers: Biers has unusual dependencies.
 Its clientele (undead) are less sensitive to beer temperature, more sensitive to... existential ambiance.
 If the "right sort" can't find it, they simply don't come.
 Its dependency is reputation and discoverability rather than supply chains.

 ## Civic amenities